 Confusion generally reigns in any conversation about statistics for poverty in the UK.
 Is it child poverty, income poverty, fuel poverty, food poverty?
 Is it before or after housing costs?
 Is it relative or absolute poverty?
 The calculations are all different and can give a widely different picture of what’s happening across the UK.
 For the record:

-… Fuel Poverty– people spending more than 10% of their income on fuel to maintain adequate warmth are said to be in fuel poverty, with some 15% of households in England and Wales in that position in 2011/12.
-In Scotland some 28% of households in 2015/16 were in fuel poverty as defined by spending more than 10% of all income on all household fuel;
+… Fuel Poverty– people spending more than 10% of their income on fuel to maintain adequate warmth are said to be in fuel poverty, with over 15% of households in England and Wales in that position in 2016.
+In Scotland over 30% of households in 2018 were in fuel poverty as defined by spending more than 10% of all income on all household fuel;

 … Relative Income Poverty– households with less than 60% of ‘median’ income are said to be in ‘relative’ income poverty. (‘Median’ is the middle of the national range of income – that is, half have more, half have less).
 Using a relative measure disguises the effect of year on year changes in overall income.
 Official statistics show that there were significant falls in relative poverty between 2009/10 and 2015/16.
 It fell by 1.3 million to 9.7 million (15%) ‘before housing costs’ and by 300,000 to 13.2 million (21%) ‘after housing costs’;